Strategic flood management

 To manage flood risk more effectively and consistently, the Flood and Water Management Act was passed in 2010.

 The Act requires us, the Lead Local Flood Authority, to produce a Local Flood Risk Management Strategy.
 This strategy brings together flood information from risk management authorities and the general public.

 What is in the strategy?

 The strategy seeks to explain the current understanding of flood risk across the county.

 The Local Flood Risk Strategy will ensure development does not increase flood risk.
-This will promote the use of sustainable drainage techniques.
+This will encourage the use of sustainable drainage techniques.
 It identifies 8 principles which the Strategic Flood Management team will work to over the next 5 years.

 The Strategy’s Action Plan is reviewed every year.